sinch/ios-proximity-tutorial/readme.md

 		end
 ![Podfile](images/podfile.png)

-After you've finished editing the PodFile be sure to save it and then use the cd command in terminal to navigate to your project and then use the command ```pod install``` to add the finishing touches.
+After you've finished editing the Podfile, be sure to save it and use the cd command in terminal to navigate to your project.
+Use the command ```pod install``` to add the finishing touches.
 Installing the pods could take some time, so be patient.
-From now on you will be required to use the .xcworkspaces file to finish your project instead of the .xcodeproj file, make sure to switch over now.
+From now on, you will be required to use the .xcworkspaces file to finish your project instead of the .xcodeproj file; make sure to switch over now.

-If you do go down the road of adding the files by importing the frameworks then when you add Sinch to the project you will need to make some modifications to the linker tags.
+If you do go down the road of adding the files by importing the frameworks, when you add Sinch to the project you will need to make some modifications to the linker tags.
 Check out the other guides on [Sinch](www.sinch.com) to get the full instructions on how to go about this.

 ##Setting up Parse
 You will now need to add some local frameworks in Xcode to ensure the Parse framework has the resources to work properly.
-In the left hand column of xcode, navigate to the project settings and down the bottom of the page you will find a section labelled Linked Frameworks and Libraries.
-Click the plus symbol and add these frameworks…
+In the left hand column of Xcode, navigate to the project settings and at the bottom of the page you will find a section labeled “Linked Frameworks and Libraries.”
+Click the “+” symbol and add these frameworks:

 * AudioToolbox.framework
 * CFNetwork.framework